 - Getting your certificate was quick.

-- The coordinator or administrator is very friendly and sends monthly emails to check how you are progressing and if you need any help.
+- The course coordinator is very friendly and sends monthly emails to check how you are progressing and if you need any help.

-- Feedback was promptly provided, even when the tutor sounded busy.
+- Feedback was promptly provided, even when the tutor was busy.

 The learning materials

-- The online platform is easy to navigate and it’s easy to download the learning resources.
+- The online platform is easy to navigate and it’s easy to download your learning resources.

-- The texts are very well selected; in theory they are of increasing difficulty, though I'd find it hard to decide which one was the most challenging, probably a scientific article despite being one of the texts I did best in.
+- The texts are very well selected.
+In theory, of increasing difficulty, though I'd find it hard to decide which one was the most challenging, probably a scientific article despite being one of the texts I did best in.

-- The materials are very well written, using clear language, a professional structure and visuals.
-A lot of time and thinking has been invested.
+- The materials are very well written using clear language, a professional structure and visuals.
 They are all in PDF format, which makes them easy to navigate and take notes from.
 Although I was expecting videos, my disappointment soon dissipated.

-- There are, however, a couple of videos that Trágora has produced where the tutor is interviewed about menu translation and about interpreting in cookery courses (links at the end).
-These were the ultimate factor that convinced me to choose this course, because they gave me not only an insight into Rosa’s work but also into her teaching style.
-I knew, watching them, that the course would be extremely well organised.
+- There are a couple of videos that Trágora has produced where the tutor is interviewed about menu translation and about interpreting in cookery courses (links at the end).
+These were the factor that convinced me to choose this course, because they gave me an insight into Rosa’s work and, importantly, teaching style.
+Having watched them, I knew the course would be extremely well organised.

 What I loved about the teaching

 - Enthusiasm and unparalleled dedication.
-Lots of discussion backwards and forwards for each translation.
+Lots of discussion backwards and forwards.